- Epilepsy is a chronic disorder of the brain that affects people of all ages.

 - a brain tumor.

-- In many low- and middle-income countries, there is low availability of AEDs.
-A recent study found the average availability of generic antiepileptic medicines in the public sector of low- and middle-income countries to be less than 50%.
-This may act as a barrier to accessing treatment.
+- the low availability of anti-epileptic medicines.
+A recent study found the average availability of generic antiepileptic medicines in the public sector facilities of low- and middle-income countries to be less than 50%;

 Idiopathic epilepsy is not preventable.
 However, preventive measures can be applied to the known causes of secondary epilepsy.